 This milk is superheated between 280F and 302F (138C to 150C) for only a second or two.
 The packaging for this milk is airtight and light-sealed which allows it to be stored at room temperature for up to 6 months.
 However, when the package is opened, bacteria in the air causes the milk to spoil in the typical week or two.

-In the US and Canada, the milk is heated for 15-20 seconds at 161 – 167 degrees Fahrenheit (71.6C – 75C) by way of the High-Temperature-Short-Time Treatmentl.
-Mexican milk is heated by way of the Ultra-High Temperature Pasteurization (UHT) method.
+In the US and Canada, the milk is heated for 15-20 seconds at 161 – 167 degrees Fahrenheit (71.6C – 75C) by way of the High-Temperature-Short-Time Treatment.
+The boxed milk in Mexico is heated by way of the Ultra-High Temperature Pasteurization (UHT) method.
 This is why the milk is safe to keep at room temperature when it is in an airtight and light-sealed container.

 Milk in Mexico which has been exposed to UHT Pasteurization can last in an airtight and light-sealed container on a shelf for 6 months without any need for refrigeration.
 When the container is opened, it is just like milk in the United States, where it must be refrigerated—and it generally lasts about a week or two.

 Pasteurization can affect the flavor of foods.
-Many Americans find that the milk tastes richer or creamier in Mexico than it does in the United States.
+Some Americans find that the milk tastes richer or creamier in Mexico than it does in the United States.
 This could be merely subjective, however, it could also be because Ultra-High Temperature Pasteurization (UHT) has been shown to change the flavor less than Low-Temperature-Long-Time Treatment (LTLT).
 UHT also damages the nutrient content less than LTLT.
-However, any changes in flavor should be negligible.
+However, any changes in flavor are likely negligible.